yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperators.md

 Since they are based on callbacks, they can only be used with general purpose nonlinear solvers, such as [FMINCON](/solver/fmincon), [SNOPT](/solver/snopt) or [IPOPT](/solver/ipopt).

 Most of MATLABs built-in nonlinear functions, such as [erf](/command/erf) and [sin](/command/sin)), are available as callback operators in YALMIP.
-There are also operators such as [exp](/command/exp) and [kullbackleibler](/command/kullbackleibler) which can be used both with graph representations in [exponentialconeprogramming](/tutorial/exponentialconeprogramming) and as callback operators in general nonlinear solvers.
+There are also operators such as [exp](/command/exp) and [kullbackleibler](/command/kullbackleibler) which can be used both with graph representations in [exponential-cone programming](/tutorial/exponentialconeprogramming) and as callback operators in general nonlinear solvers.

 Read more about [callback operators](/tutorial/nonlinearoperatorscallback).